Julie Roginsky: Lift Our Voices

 Roginsky has been credited by members of Congress with being one of the women "whose bravery in speaking out about their abuse helped the #MeToo movement go viral."
 She regularly gives speeches about the need to eradicate workplace silencing mechanisms, such as forced arbitration and non-disclosure agreements (NDAs) for toxic workplace issues.

-In Popular Culture
+In popular culture

 Roginsky was portrayed by the actress Ahna O'Reilly in the 2019 movie Bombshell, which depicted Ailes' downfall.
 Roginsky has said that she could not cooperate with filmmakers because she is bound by an NDA as part of her settlement with Fox News that prevents her from telling her story.

 In 2021, it was announced that Roginsky and Carlson will topline a forthcoming feature documentary, "In Her Own Words," which will spotlight their movement to stand up to "abusive nondisclosure agreements."